gmdfalk/blockify/README.md

 If any of these criteria are true ad detection _will not work_:
 * DBus is disabled
 * Spotify is minimized to the system tray (task bar is fine)
 * Notifications are disabled in Spotify
+*
 Additionally, blockify makes use of pulseaudio sinks, allowing processes to be muted individually.
 If you do not have/want pulseaudio, blockify will mute the system sound during commercials instead of just Spotify.
 The interlude music feature will not work as a consequence.

 #### Detection
 Blockify will automatically detect and block ads for you so besides starting it, there's not a lot to do.
-However, it also comes with the option to complement or replace that autoblock functionality with a blocklist (saved as ~/.config/blockify/blocklist).
+However, it also comes with the option to complement or replace that autoblock functionality with a blocklist (saved as ~/.config/blockify/blocklist.txt).
+Blocklist-Entries are case-sensitive and greedy, e.g. the entry `Blood` would not only block all Bloodhound Gang songs but any song by any artist starting with `"Blood"`.

 ##### CLI
 Blockify has a CLI/daemon that you can start with `blockify`.